XYFC128/IPMES_PLUS/docs/dsn_artifact_manual.md

 ### Directory Structure of This Artifact

-- `data/`: The input data for our experiment.
+- `data/`: The input data for our experiments.
 - `IPMES_PLUS/`: Source code of **IPMES+**.
 - `IPMES/`: Source code of **IPMES** and **IPMES with Siddhi**.
 - `timingsubg/`: Modified source code of [Timing](https://github.com/pkumod/timingsubg).